avneetch/DS-4002-Project-3/README.md

 # DS-4002-Project-3
-This project uses data containing the average retail motor gas price from 1976 - 2023 adjusted for inflation using the Consumer Price Index (CPI).
+This project uses data containing the average retail motor gas price from 1976 - 2023 adjusted for inflation to assess whether or not prices are time-dependent.
+Data may be considered time-dependent, or seasonal, through a test for stationarity.

 ## SRC
 ### Installing/Building Code